North Carolina Sales and Use Tax

-What is the sales tax in North Carolina?
+What is the North Carolina sales tax?

-Taxes in North Carolina are destination-based, meaning the sales tax rate is based, or determined from, the destination location an item is shipped to.
+Taxes in North Carolina are destination-based, meaning the North Carolina sales tax rate is based, or determined from, the destination location an item is shipped to.
 This complicates business for retailers who need to have the exact and up-to-date sales tax rate for every shipment they make.

-What is the use tax in North Carolina?
+What is the North Carolina use tax?

 The North Carolina state use tax rate is the same as the state, county, city and special district rates.